Taser: Models

 As of September 30, 2024, Axon has three main models of Taser conducted electrical weapons (CEWs) available for law enforcement and civilians where it is legal.
 Axons also lists the Taser Pulse as a civilian weapon, which runs at a 30 second cycle once fired; this is intended to allow the user to drop the CEW after firing and the escape from the target while they are incapacitated.

 The Taser X26P is a single-shot CEW.
 This was the main Taser model during the 2000s and 2010s, today it is intended as a compact model.

 The Taser X2 adds dual lasers and a button-activated warning arc function.
 When the warning arc is engaged, the Taser CEW will display an arc of electricity at the front of the device without firing the cartridge, which is intended to intimidate an aggressor with the goal of having them voluntarily comply without the officer needing to use force.

 The Taser 7 is a two-shot device with spiral darts that spool from the dart allowing the probes to fly straighter.
 It also adds the ability to load cartridges intended for different ranges.

 The Taser 10 device was officially announced by Axon on January 24, 2023.
 In addition to the functions of the Taser 7, the Taser 10 features an increased probe distance of up to 45 feet, waterproof capabilities, increased probe velocity (205 feet per second), and ability to deploy the probes individually allowing the officer to create their own "spread" unlike previous models, which relied heavily on precise aiming of the prongs at a fixed angle with the assistance of two lasers.
 The warning arc function was replaced with a high-pitched warning noise upon activating the weapon.

 Lethality

 As with all less-lethal weapons, use of the Taser system is never risk-free.
 Sharp metal projectiles and electricity are in use, so misuse or abuse of the weapon increases the likelihood that serious injury or death may occur.
 In addition, the manufacturer has identified other risk factors that may increase the risks of use.
-Children, pregnant women, the elderly, and very thin individuals are considered at higher risk.
-Persons with known medical problems, such as heart disease, history of seizure, or have a pacemaker are also at greater risk.
+Persons and animals that are small, pregnant, elderly, or very thin are considered at higher risk.
+Persons and animals with known medical problems, such as heart disease, history of seizure, or have a pacemaker are also at greater risk.
 Axon also warns that repeated, extended, or continuous exposure to the weapon is not safe.
 Because of this, the Police Executive Research Forum says that total exposure should not exceed 15 seconds.
+A doctor or veterinarian must check the subject's welfare and deliver all necessary treatment to relieve pain and distress immediately after the incident.
+Subjects may appear uninjured immediately after the TASER has stopped discharging, but it is important that any subject which has been tasered should be assessed by a doctor or veterinarian and receive appropriate medical treatment as soon as possible after the incident.

 There are other circumstances that pose higher secondary risks of serious injury or death, including: